niuchuangnn/M3FM/README.md

 ## Run Demo

 The first example is to predict lung cancer risk with multimodal data from the NLST dataset.
-The ground-truth is the patient was diagnosed lung cancer in 1 year.
+The truth is that the patient was diagnosed with lung cancer in 1 year after screening.
 Here are two the inputs:

 ```shell